Anbarryprojects/fastapi-babel/README.md

 ```

-- Repeat all steps that we explained above for extracting messages, ...
+- just perform the steps that we explained above for extracting messages, ...

 ## Authors